electric-sql/pglite/multi-session-worker-multi-memory-design.md

 - bulk-memory domain combinations;
 - operations specialized by source annotation versus inferred provenance.

-Measured dispatch microbenchmarks project a generic-everything whole-workload cost of roughly 15–35%, with a 1.26x latency-bound pointer-chase as the observed worst case.
-The staged optimization expectation is:
+Before Phase 1, dispatch microbenchmarks projected a generic-everything whole-workload cost of roughly 15–35%, with a 1.26x latency-bound pointer-chase as the observed worst case.
+Phase 1 falsified that whole-workload projection for the release artifact.
+The original staged expectation and the now-applicable targets are:

+- generic-everything: correct, but measured at up to 2.16x and retained only as the correctness oracle;
-- generic-everything: correct and no worse than about 1.35x on representative workloads;
+- private-only oracle: no worse than 1.15x on every agreed steady-state workload before provenance work continues;
 - basic allocator/static/interprocedural provenance: approximately 50–70% of sites and 70–85% of dynamic accesses direct;
 - fixed-root store sets, annotations, and hot cloning: 90% or more of dynamic accesses direct where profiles justify it;
-- final target: single-digit overhead on representative PGlite workloads, with remaining generic sites concentrated in genuinely mixed-domain code.
+- Phase 2 exit target: no worse than 1.35x on every agreed workload, with a stretch target of single-digit overhead and remaining generic sites concentrated in genuinely mixed-domain code.

 These are measurement targets, not soundness assumptions.
 Release readiness requires workload profiles demonstrating that executor, tuple, buffer, lock, allocator, and expression-evaluation paths meet them.